Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Introduction

-One can order the collection of LCLs to \emph{complexity classes,} based on the asymptotic number of turns required to solve them in the $\local$ model, and based on the measurability properties of the solution in descriptive combinatorics.
+One can order the collection of LCL problems into \emph{complexity classes,} based on the asymptotic number of rounds required to solve them in the $\local$ model, and based on the measurability properties of the solution in measurable combinatorics.
 Hence the natural question of comparing these classes arises.
-In the insightful papers \cite{Bernshteyn2021LLL,Bernshteyn2021local=cont}, Bernshteyn showed the equality of some of these classes: roughly speaking, fast local algorithms solving LCLs yield measurable solutions, and conversely, in the context of Cayley graphs of countable groups continuous solutions give back fast local algorithms.
+In the insightful papers \cite{Bernshteyn2021LLL,Bernshteyn2021local=cont}, Bernshteyn showed the equality of some of these classes: roughly speaking, fast local algorithms solving LCL problems yield measurable solutions, and conversely, in the context of Cayley graphs of countable groups continuous solutions give back fast local algorithms.

-In this paper, we focus on LCLs on (finite and infinite) $\Delta$-regular trees (see \cref{sec:preliminaries}).
-The motivation for studying regular trees stems from different sources: \begin{itemize} \item The case of trees is one of the highlights of the theory of the LOCAL model.
-For example, several lower bounds in distributed computing are proven for regular trees \cite{balliu_et_al:binary_lcl,balliu2019LB,balliu21dominatingset,balliu22seek,balliu20rulingset,brandt_etal2016LLL,brandt19automatic,Brandt20tightLBmatching,ChangHLPU20,goeoes14_PODC}; a classification of all the potential complexity classes of LCLs is also known in this context (see \cref{thm:basicLOCAL}).
+In this paper, we focus on $\Delta$-regular acyclic graphs and their finite analogues (see \cref{def:Deltareg} for a precise definition).
+The motivation for studying regular forests stems from different sources: \begin{itemize} \item The case of trees (and forests) is one of the highlights of the theory of the LOCAL model.
+For example, several lower bounds in distributed computing are proven for trees \cite{balliu_et_al:binary_lcl,balliu2019LB,balliu21dominatingset,balliu22seek,balliu20rulingset,brandt_etal2016LLL,brandt19automatic,Brandt20tightLBmatching,ChangHLPU20,goeoes14_PODC}; a classification of all potential complexity classes of LCL problems is also known in this context (see \cref{thm:basicLOCAL}).

-\item In many of the aforementioned results of descriptive combinatorics, including the Banach-Tarski paradox, graphs where each component is an infinite $\Delta$-regular tree appear naturally.
-Moreover, such trees are also studied in the area of ergodic theory \cite{Bowen1,Bowen2} and random processes \cite{backhausz,backhausz2,lyons2011perfect}.
+\item In many of the aforementioned results of measurable combinatorics, including the Banach-Tarski paradox, graphs where each component is an infinite $\Delta$-regular tree appear naturally.
+Moreover, such forests are also studied in the area of ergodic theory \cite{Bowen1,Bowen2} and random processes \cite{backhausz,backhausz2,lyons2011perfect}.

+\item Even in the case of relatively simple non-acyclic graphs (e.g., grids) one encounters undecidability barriers, making complete characterization results impossible, see e.g., \cite{brandt_grids, GJKS}.
+Thus, the class of acyclic graphs is often the largest natural collection, which is non-trivial, but still has the possibility of reaching a complete understanding.

-\item Comparing the techniques coming from these perspectives in this simple setting reveals already deep connections.
+\item Comparing the techniques coming from these perspectives in this simple setting reveals already deep and unexpected connections.

 \end{itemize}